 Proceeds of the Bonds or certain amounts exchanged therefor, net of amounts to be deposited in the Debt Service Reserve Fund, the Revenue Fund and the Costs of Issuance Fund as described in "PLAN OF FINANCING - Sources and Uses of Funds," and any amounts transferred thereto from the Revenue Fund pursuant to the Indenture are to be deposited in the Acquisition Fund.
-Such moneys are to be withdrawn on or before the last day of the Origination Period to purchase Mortgage Loans from Lenders and/or to reimburse the Authority for advances made to Eligible Borrowers or Lenders with respect to such Mortgage Loans as provided in the Indenture.
-See "THE 2001A SINGLE-FAMILY MORTGAGE PROGRAM - Reservations, Delivery and Purchase of Mortgage Loans."
-Such Mortgage Loans must satisfy the terms and conditions of the Indenture, and the Authority may not use such proceeds or other moneys deposited to the Acquisition Fund to finance a Mortgage Loan providing a Mortgage Yield that, by itself or in the aggregate with other Mortgage Loans credited or expected to be credited to the Acquisition Fund and the Loan Recycling Fund, exceeds the limitation on yield required by Section 143 of the Code.
-Amounts deposited therein from the proceeds of the Taxable 2000 Series A-1 Senior Bonds shall be used to purchase any Mortgage Loans specified by the Authority.
+Such moneys are to be withdrawn on or before the last day of the Origination Period to purchase Zero Interest Loans and to purchase of Mortgage Loans from Lenders and/or to reimburse the Authority for advances made to Eligible Borrowers or Lenders with respect to such Mortgage Loans as provided in the Indenture.
+See "THE 2001B SINGLE-FAMILY MORTGAGE PROGRAM - Reservations, Delivery and Purchase of Mortgage Loans."
+Such Mortgage Loans must satisfy the terms and conditions of the Indenture, and the Authority may not use such proceeds or other moneys deposited to the Acquisition Fund to finance a Mortgage Loan providing a Mortgage Yield that, by itself or in the aggregate with other Mortgage Loans and the Zero Interest Loans credited or expected to be credited to the Acquisition Fund and the Loan Recycling Fund, exceeds the limitation on yield required by Section 143 of the Code.
+The Zero Interest Loans and any other Mortgage Loans specified by the Authority purchased from amounts in the Acquisition Fund are to be purchased from amounts deposited therein from the proceeds of the Taxable 2001 Series B-1 Senior Bonds.
+There shall also be deposited into the Acquisition Fund, upon the defeasance of the Series 1991A and B Bonds on the date of delivery of the Bonds, the 1991A and B Mortgage Loans.

-Any moneys in the Acquisition Fund on January 1, 2002 or, with respect to the amounts in the Acquisition Fund reserved for the purchase of Mortgage Loans on Targeted Area Residences pursuant to the Indenture, on April 1, 2002, not used to purchase Mortgage Loans on or before such date are to be withdrawn by the Trustee and transferred to the Redemption Fund on the redemption date established pursuant to the Indenture; provided, however, that, such transfer may be made on a later date, not later than April 1, 2002, as to all or any part of such moneys, if the Authority has filed with the Trustee, with a copy to Moody's, an Authority Request specifying such later date or dates for such withdrawal, accompanied by a Cash Flow Statement (unless the principal amount and term of such extension is covered by a previous Cash Flow Statement), in which case such withdrawal shall occur on the later specified date or dates.
+Any moneys in the Acquisition Fund on March 1, 2002 not used to purchase Mortgage Loans or Zero Interest Loans on or before such date are to be withdrawn by the Trustee and transferred to the Redemption Fund on the redemption date established pursuant to the Indenture; provided, however, that, such transfer may be made on a later date, not later than June 1, 2002, as to all or any part of such moneys, if the Authority has filed with the Trustee, with a copy to Moody's, an Authority Request specifying such later date or dates for such withdrawal, accompanied by a Cash Flow Statement (unless the principal amount and term of such extension is covered by a previous Cash Flow Statement), in which case such withdrawal shall occur on the later specified date or dates.